fttlov/JCAdvance/README.md

    * **12 slots (7.50 ms)** $\rightarrow$ $1000 / 7.50 =$ **133.3 Hz**
    * **24 slots (15.0 ms)** $\rightarrow$ $1000 / 15.0 =$ **66.7 Hz**

+Note: Actual figures are available only for the Mobapad M6S with the Asus Bt-400 (160 Hz) and Intel 9260 (133 Hz).
+For all other devices, refresh rate data was obtained from the Internet.

 The number shown in the OSD is literally a counter of how many of these over-the-air packets the Windows OS managed to receive and process over the last second.

 ### 2. Expected OSD Metrics for Supported Controllers